house337-kim/EngineGameJam19/Development.md

       key: objects.scenes.scene_one
     });

-    this.npcMap = npcMap; // configure NPCs for the scene
-    this.itemMap = itemMap; // configure Items for the scene
+    this.npcsEnabled = npcsEnabled; // which npcs are enabled on this scene this.npcMap = npcMap; // configured NPCs for the scene (optional class mappings) this.itemMap = itemMap; // configure Items for the scene (similar to npcMap, ie. class mappings) }
-  }
 }
 ```